matilap/football_data_app/README.md

 # Statsbombpy Data Visualisation App

 This is a Streamlit web application that utilizes the Statsbombpy library to visualise free football match data on a player level.
-Have a look at it from [here](https://footballdataapp-qlywqyjvf3pfbxfefmi4wn.streamlit.app/).
+Have a look at it from [here](https://matilap-football-data-app.streamlit.app/).
+The app is hosted with [Streamlit Community Cloud](https://docs.streamlit.io/streamlit-community-cloud)

 ## Features